emirdur/emirdur/README.md

 - I enjoy working close to the metal: systems programming, performance tuning, and memory management
 - I build scalable full-stack apps with a strong focus on system design, secure CI/CD, and cloud infrastructure
 - I explore ML concepts like efficient data processing, core algorithm implementations, and the math behind it
-- I'm passionate about security (CTFs, securing projects, keeping up with latest vulnerabilities and mitigations)
+- I'm passionate about security—CTFs, securing projects, and keeping up with latest vulnerabilities and mitigations

 ## Skills